 Many of the cost overruns in past multi-unit nuclear power plant construction were directly attributeable to governments failing to fund pilot plants sufficiently ahead of required full scale plants that new knowledge gained from construction and operation of the pilot plants could be economically incorporated into the full scale plant design.

 A related economic issue is providing continuous employment to nuclear engineering, construction and supply chain personnel.
 It is far more economical to have a slow but steady nuclear construction program that builds similar modular reactors one after another than to have a boom and bust program that involves repeated expensive one-time personnel training.
 All too often in boom and bust programs current personnel do not fully understand the reasons why certain design decisions were made in the past because the experienced personnel have retired.

 Today there are large costs related to major nuclear plant decommissioning.
 A fundamental flaw in past nuclear plant design was failure to provide for economical ongoing plant operation via module replacement.
 There is also continuing failure to pay attention to preventing fast neutron damage and neutron activation of materials such as graphite, salt, concrete and stainless steel where neutron activation produces the long lived radio isotopes C-14, Cl-36, Ca-41 and Ni-59.

 EXTENDED WORKING LIFE:

-New fast neutron reactors should incorporate an 2.8 m thick band of liquid sodium around the reactor fuel bundle assembly so that surrounding components are not subject to either fast neutron damage or neutron activation.
+New fast neutron reactors should incorporate an 2.8 m thick band of liquid sodium around the reactor fuel bundle assembly so that surrounding components are not subject to either fast neutron damage or thermal neutron activation.
 Then the working life of the other major components is only limited by physical wear issues, not neutron impact and neutron activation issues.
-Then worn heat transport components or modules can be easily replaced without nuclear decommissioning waste concerns.
+Then worn heat transport components or modules can be easily replaced without personnel safety or nuclear decommissioning waste concerns.
 Provided that the equipment foundations are sufficiently robust, with ongoing module replacements the plant working life is almost unlimited and hence decommissioning waste disposal costs are vastly reduced or totally avoided.